abelsj60/my-site/app/data/the-story/story-chapter-one.md

 A coy grin spread across the fairy's bright face, filling the room with magic.

-When it separated the boy from gravity's grasp, the sprite raced to grab his hand before he could settle back to the floor.
+It soon separated the boy from gravity's grasp.
+The sprite then raced to grab his hand before he could settle back to the floor.
 Out the window they went, flying high, over the moon, toward her home — a magical land of grand adventure.

 By day, they searched for the magic lamp, soaring over pirate ships and chasing Jinns across sun-drenched sands.
 By night, they told amazing stories about the day's biggest adventures.